euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The general method for estimating the DEM is an iterative procedure which tests
 multiple possible DEMs.
-Each DEM is substituted into equation 1 to produce a
+Each DEM is substituted into equation :ref:`pixelval`
-synthetic pixel value for each AIA wavelength channel (:math:`i`).
-This
+to produce a synthetic pixel value for each AIA wavelength channel (:math:`i`).
-expected outcome is then compared to the actual values measured for all pixel
+This expected outcome is then compared to the actual values measured for all
-positions (:math:`x`) in each wavelength, giving a goodness-of-fit value for
+pixel positions (:math:`x`) in each wavelength, giving a goodness-of-fit value
-each pixel for a given DEM (equation :ref:`goodness-of-fit`), defined by the
+for each pixel for a given DEM (equation :ref:`goodness-of-fit`), defined by
-difference in pixel values averaged over all wavelength channels:
+the difference in pixel values averaged over all wavelength channels:

 .. math::
     :label: goodness-of-fit